SusCom-Lab/ZSMerge/README.md

 If you found this repository helpful in your work, please cite our [paper](https://arxiv.org/abs/2503.10714):

 @article{liu2025zeromerge,
-  title={ZeroMerge: Parameter-Free KV Cache Compression for Memory-Efficient Long-Context LLMs}, author={Liu, Xin and Liu, Pei and Tang, Guoming}, journal={arXiv preprint arXiv:2503.10714}, year={2025}
+  title={ZSMerge: Zero-Shot KV Cache Compression for Memory-Efficient Long-Context LLMs}, author={Liu, Xin and Liu, Pei and Tang, Guoming}, journal={arXiv preprint arXiv:2503.10714}, year={2025}